 The energy in biogas can be exploited in different ways.
 For example, it can be used for local heating or remote heating (via district heating networks).
 Biogas can also be used to generate electricity, thus contributing to an increased proportion of ‘green electricity’ distributed through the grid.

 Biogas as a vehicle fuel is the area of application increasing the most rapidly.
 Biogas that has been purified and upgraded to contain a high proportion of methane may with advantage be used as a vehicle fuel.
-Methane can also be used as a raw material in various manufacturing processes, with diverse final products such as paints, plastics, furniture, animal feeds and lubricant oils.
+Methane can also be used as a raw material in various manufacturing processes, with diverse final products such as paints, plastics, furniture, animal feeds, and lubricant oils.
 In addition, the biogas process generates a nutrient-rich digestion residue, that can be used as a fertilizer.

 During the 1980s, several landfill plants started to collect and utilize biogas produced in their treatment areas, an activity that expanded quickly during the 1990s.
 Several new biogas plants have been constructed since the mid-1990s to digest the food industry and slaughterhouse wastes, and kitchen wastes from households and restaurants.

-Source: www.biogasportalen.se
+Source: www.energigas.se